 a map of the future

 Plans are funny things.
-They essentially exist to change, and yet they are individually made as though they were platonic ideals – making them too easily subject to let downs, frustrations, maybe disillusionment.
+They essentially exist to change, and yet they are individually made as though they were platonic ideals.
+Making them too easily subject to let downs, frustrations, maybe disillusionment.
 If you let them…

 Having said that, here’s the plan:

 In the coming months there are going to be a series of small releases – say, EP length - that lead up to the release of a formal, full-length album.
-Each entry in the series will be about three songs long, maybe two, depending, which should likely have some sort of sound, style, or thematic cohesion between them – though they simply might sound nice together, or happen to be what clicked around the same time.
+Each entry in the series will be about three songs long, maybe two, depending, which may have some sort of sound, style, or thematic cohesion between them – though they simply might sound nice together, or happen to be what clicked around the same time.
 The album itself will be an amalgamation of the pervious releases, though the items therein could appear in altered states if they demand it.
 Some may not appear at all.
 As the final release, the LP will also include songs that haven’t appeared on any of the previous releases in the series.

 Here’s snippet from the forthcoming, yet-to-be-titled, first edition.
 It’s presented as ‘unfinished’ in its appearance here, but as to what that means and how, we’ll find out in a few weeks.